factor-finance/xusd-docs/docs/vision.md

 ## Future products

 ### Crypto asset indexes
-No one has succeeded in building good, decentralized, on-chain indexes.
+No one has succeeded in building good, decentralized, cross-chain, on-chain indexes.
 Bringing usable and safe asset diversification to the ecosystem is overdue.

 ### AMM yield indexes
 A protocol for building diverified exposure to AMM pool yields will simplify investment and speed liquidity distribution.

 ## Team